Essay, Word Count, Grading Requirements for FWP Courses

 Writing Samples and Reflections

 Writing Samples are written in class within the first few days of the semester as a way to orient the teacher to students’ writing abilities.
 Teachers should provide a personal, written response to these writing samples as a way of starting a semester-long conversation about writing between the teacher and student.
 These papers are informally graded for completion, unlike the major papers of the semester.
 Teachers award a certain number of daily points for completing the writing sample.
+Note: the fall 2019 standard syllabus replaces the writing sample with a more extended “Intro Letter” that is counted as one of the major papers of the semester.

 Reflections (or portfolio overview/reflection essays) ask students to reflect on the work they’ve completed over the course of the semester.
 Students can make assertions about what they’ve learned and support those assertions with evidence from their previous essays.
 The Norton Field Guide also provides a list of points that students can cover in this type of assignment (see chapter 29).
 These reflections or portfolios are typically given as the final exam for first-year writing courses, and they are graded like a typical essay.